Delogrand770/champGG/README.md

 # champGG
 Creates custom item sets for every champion in their most popular roles using data from the site http://champion.gg

-The data used to create these item sets is from Platinum+ players which means you will have a great guide for all champs!
+The data used to create these item sets is from Platinum+ players which means you will have a great builds for all champs!

 Features include: